-- In 2014, the EDA's ongoing federally funded housing programs received \$81,736 in rental revenue from tenants and \$321,511 in grants from the U.S. Department of Housing and Urban Development (HUD) for the Low Rent Public Housing Program, the Low Rent Capital Fund Program, and the Housing Choice Voucher Program.
+- In 2015, the EDA's ongoing federally funded housing programs received \$73,267 in rental revenue from tenants and \$383,821 in grants from the U.S. Department of Housing and Urban Development (HUD) for the Low Rent Public Housing Program, the Low Rent Capital Fund Program, and the Housing Choice Voucher Program.
 These programs are operated under an Annual Contributions Contract with HUD.
 HUD provides federal funding to the EDA so that the EDA can own and operate rental housing for low-income families at rents they can afford.
 The Housing Choice Voucher Program is the federal government's major program for assisting low-income families, the elderly, and the disabled to afford decent, safe, and sanitary rental housing in the private market.
 The housing assistance is provided on behalf of the participant and paid directly to the landlord.
-The participants find their own housing and pay a percentage of their adjusted household income, typically 30 percent, towards rent and utilities. - In 2014, the EDA continued to administer Minnesota Housing Finance Agency's (MHFA) federally and state funded Minnesota Urban and Rural Homesteading (MURL) Homeownership Program.
-The intent of both programs is to maintain and/or increase the supply of affordable, owner occupied, single family housing by providing the EDA with financing to assist in the acquisition, construction, and/or rehabilitation of single family residential properties to be owned by a low- to moderate-income owner-occupant.
+The participants find their own housing and pay a percentage of their adjusted household income, typically 30 percent, towards rent and utilities. - In 2015, the EDA continued to administer Minnesota Housing Finance Agency's (MHFA) federally and state funded Minnesota Urban and Rural Homesteading (MURL) Homeownership Program.
+The intent of both programs is to maintain and/or increase the supply of affordable, owner-occupied, single family housing by providing the EDA with financing to assist in the acquisition, construction, and/or rehabilitation of single family residential properties to be owned by a low- to moderate-income owner-occupant.
 This program has been the funding source for the EDA's zero-percent contract for deed homeownership program.
-Under the MURL program, homes are sold to homebuyers who are considered to be "at-risk" and are willing to strengthen the neighborhood by adhering to the EDA's good neighbor policy. - In 2014, the EDA continued as MHFA's Rehab Loan program administrator for Becker County.
+Under the MURL program, homes are sold to homebuyers who are considered to be "at-risk" and are willing to strengthen the neighborhood by adhering to the EDA's good neighbor policy. - In 2015, the EDA began referring homeowners interested in MHFA's Rehab Loan Program to the Headwaters Regional Development Commission located in Bemidji, Minnesota, in recognition of the desire to reduce operational redundancy in the region.
 Under this program, the MHFA provides homeowners with rehabilitation funding, which is intended for basic repairs that make their existing homes more energy efficient, livable, or accessible.
-This is accomplished through the homeowner's acceptance of the MHFA's 20-year zero-percent interest deferred loan, which provides financing for homeowners who are unable to obtain conventional financing to undertake necessary improvements to their properties. - In 2014, the EDA received \$57,800 in rental revenue from four (4) properties.
+This is accomplished through the homeowner's acceptance of the MHFA's 20-year zero-percent interest-deferred loan, which provides financing for homeowners who are unable to obtain conventional financing to undertake necessary improvements to their properties. - In 2015, the EDA received \$60,404 in rental revenue from four properties.
 The EDA has continued a collaborative relationship with Becker County to provide a suitable place for handicapped and disabled persons to work.
-In addition, the EDA has continued a collaborative relationship with local agencies and provides suitable places for mentally or developmentally disabled adults to live. - The EDA has a management agreement with the Lake Park EDA on land jointly owned and known as the South 10 Business Park.
-The EDA owns Industrial Park land in Frazee and continues to encourage economic development at these sites. - On behalf of Becker County, the EDA provided \$6,000 in funding to support the programs and services offered through the West Central Initiative Endowment.
+In addition, the EDA has continued a collaborative relationship with local agencies and provides suitable places for mentally or developmentally disabled adults to live. - The EDA has a management agreement with the Lake Park EDA on land jointly owned and known as the South 10 Business Park, which sold the last remaining lot for business development in 2015.
+The EDA owns Industrial Park land in Frazee and continues to encourage economic development at this site. - On behalf of Becker County, the EDA provided \$6,000 in funding to support the programs and services offered through the West Central Initiative Endowment.